firatkiral/ConnectGraphJava/readme.md

 Creating Node Chain:
 -------------------
-Lets start creating another node calculates length of a vector This time we will use anonymous class instead.
+Lets start creating another node calculates length of a vector.
+This time we will use anonymous class instead.
+It will return float value as we use Float class as template.
 ```java
 Node<Float> vectorLengthNode = new Node<Float>() {
     public final Input<Vector3> input = new Input<>();